-Available moisture for plant growth will, of course, decline as the temperature increases. with no corresponding change in precipitation (table 19.1).
-Currently, northwestern forests grow under a wide range of temperature and moisture regimes; the range in mean annual temperatures in this forest region is about 5°C, and precipitation varies by an order of magnitude (approximately 3000 mm).
+Available moisture for plant growth will, of course, decline as the temperature increases, with no corresponding change in precipitation (Table 1).
+Currently, northwestern forests grow under a wide range of temperature and moisture regimes; the range in mean annual temperatures in this forest region is about 5° C, and precipitation varies by an order of magnitude (approximately 3,000 mm).
 The overall effect of warming without increased precipitation in this region will be increased potential evapotranspiration.
-A 5°C increase at Hoh River, Washington, for example, increases potential evapotranspiration from 537 mm/year to 881 mm/year.
-That temperature increase would also increase the number of months that potential evapotranspiration exceeds precipitation from 1 to 3 months at Hoh River, Washington, and from 6 to 8 months at Medford.
-Changes in actual evapotranspiration would depend on soil moisture storage; however, assuming that
+A 5° C increase at Hoh River, Washington, for example, increases potential evapotranspiration from 537 mm/year to 881 mm/year.
+That temperature increase would also increase the number of months that potential evapotranspiration exceeds precipitation from 1 to 3 months at Hoh River, Washington, and from 6 to 8 months at Medford, Oregon.
+Changes in actual evapotranspiration would depend on soil moisture storage; however, assuming that such storage is constant between sites, we can conclude that changes in actual evapotranspiration are most likely to be greatest at wetter sites, such as Hoh River and Oregon's H. J. Andrews Experimental Forest (Table 1).